Proposals & Awards

-- Participant support costs are costs that are paid to trainees or participants in a project.
+Participant support costs are costs that are paid to trainees or participants in a project.
 Participants cannot be USD employees.
-These costs can be paid to the trainees or on behalf of the trainees, and the most common participant support costs include stipends, travel allowances and registration fees.
-These costs are in connection with meetings, conferences or training projects.
+These costs can be paid to the trainees or on behalf of the trainees.
+The most common participant support costs include stipends, travel allowances and registration fees.
+These costs are in connection with meetings, conferences, or training projects.

-- A graduate assistant will be input into the budget with their annual stipend, benefits upon annual stipend and tuition remission.
+A graduate assistant will be input into the budget with their annual stipend and tuition remission.
 The annual stipend amount depends upon the different stipend levels set by each department.
-However, the tuition remission is uniform across campus in order to be in conformance with the South Dakota Board of Regents policy.
-There are different tuition remission rates depending upon whether or not the GA is in-state or out-of-state.
+However, tuition remission is uniform across campus to be in conformance with the South Dakota Board of Regents policy.
+There are different tuition remission rates depending upon whether the Graduate assistant is in-state or out-of-state.
 Contact ORSP for these tuition remission rates.

-- Indirect costs are input into the budget in order for USD to recover facilities and administrative costs incurred by the university to support research.
+Indirect costs are input into the budget for USD to recover facilities and administrative costs incurred by the university to support research.
 Different types of research will have different rates or percentages of indirect costs (called the F&A rate) to account for in the budget.
 On-campus rates are different than off-campus rates.
 These rates are federally negotiated with our cognizant agency, which is the U.S. Department of Health and Human Services.
-If a proposal inputs an indirect cost rate less than the federally negotiated rates, we must have the agency’s indirect cost justification on file.
+If the agency's indirect cost rate is less than the federally negotiated rates, we must have the agency’s indirect cost justification on file.

-- Costshare is the amount of the project borne by USD rather than the funding agency.
-Costshare is sometimes required by agencies for submission, and is most commonly associated with proposals to the state and foundations.
+Costshare is the amount of the project borne by USD rather than the funding agency.
+Costshare is sometimes required by agencies for submission and most associated with proposals to the state and foundations.
 USD discourages voluntary costshare.
 Both mandatory and voluntary costshare must be carefully tracked.
 There is a difference between cash costshare and in-kind costshare, and both kinds are subject to audit.
 Cash costshare are any costs that run through USD’s Banner system.
 In-kind costshare are any costs that are not automatically tracked through the Banner system, such as donation of time, supplies or gas money.
-Costsharing Explanation

-- Rebudgeting has a specific process that we like to follow.
 The first step in rebudgeting is to verify the agency guidelines regarding prior approval.
-Prior approval guidelines can differ on the agency’s requirements, which can sometimes have different percentages or dollar amount levels at which a prior approval is required.
-Once we have determined that prior approval is necessary, we will compare the original budget to actual costs already encumbered in order to create a new budget and budget justification.
+Agencies can sometimes have different percentages or dollar amount levels at which a prior approval is required.
+Once we have determined that prior approval is necessary, we will compare the original budget to actual costs already encumbered to create a new budget and budget justification.
 The last step will be to reach out to the agency, either via an online submission or through an email depending upon agency processes.